parse-community/Parse-Swift/README.md

 }
 ```

 or by calling the `subscribe(_ client: ParseLiveQuery)` method of a query.
 If you want to customize your view model more you can subclass `Subscription` or add the subscription to your own view model.
-Feel free to test out LiveQuery subscriptions in [Swift Playgrounds](https://github.com/parse-community/Parse-Swift/blob/a8b3d00b848f3351d2c61a569d4ad4a3c96890d2/ParseSwift.playground/Pages/11%20-%20LiveQuery.xcplaygroundpage/Contents.swift#L38-L95).
+You can test out LiveQuery subscriptions in [Swift Playgrounds](https://github.com/parse-community/Parse-Swift/blob/a8b3d00b848f3351d2c61a569d4ad4a3c96890d2/ParseSwift.playground/Pages/11%20-%20LiveQuery.xcplaygroundpage/Contents.swift#L38-L95).

-### Traditional Callbacks
+#### Traditional Callbacks

 You can also use asynchronous call backs to subscribe to a LiveQuery: